Case Study: Designed and Built a Website for an Empowering Women Community

 Building websites

-This was my second project building a website after about 5 years gap.
+This was my second project building a website after a 5-year gap.
 My partner, experienced with development, supported me during the development phase, which helped me overcome challenges šŸ™

 Design Adjustments During Development